XiangkeChen/xiangkechen.github.io/_posts/2020-02-14-Frequent-Machine-Learnning-Asked-Questions-I.md

 3. **Disadvantage of Naive Bayes**
    - Strong assumption of feature independence
      - This might be a problem because in real world it's very likely that features are not independent.
-   - When current data is not representative enough of the overall distribution, the prior estimation will be wrong.
+   - When current data is not representative enough of the overall distribution, the prior estimation will be wrong and might be biased.
+     - For example, if your data has network effect.
    - Cannot incorporate feature interactions

+4. **Why is Naive Bayes is less likely to suffer from overfitting?**

+   Answer:

 # KNN